ggcenter/trakt-api-wrapper/readme.md

-Notice: This package is abandoned by its maintainer.
-Please fork and continue from there.
+Notice: This package is a fork of now abandoned megawubs/trakt-api-wrapper
 =========

 Trakt-api-wrapper version 2